jsom1/jsom1.github.io/_walkthroughs/Headless.md

 **Ports/services exploited:** 5000\\
 **Tools:** Burp\\
-**Techniques:** Cookie stealing, path manipulation\\
+**Techniques:** Cookie stealing, XSS, path manipulation\\
-**Keywords:** Werkzeug
+**Keywords:** Werkzeug, SUID

 **TL;DR**: A web application is running on TCP port 5000, and it is vulnerable to SSTI injection.
 With the right payload, it is possible to steal an admin cookie, thus gaining access to the admin dashboard.
-This latter is vulnerable to command injection, allowing us to get a reverse shell on the machine.
+This latter allows us to generate a report for a specific date.
+However, the request itself is vulnerable to command injection, allowing us to get a reverse shell on the machine.
 Then, the user has the permissions to run a script as root, and this script calls another script without specifying the absolute path, so we can replace the script with a malicious one.
 In this malicious script, we can add the SUID bit (Set User ID) to the /bin/bash binary, and spawn /bin/bash as root.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}